tstuefe/JEP387/review-guide/review-guide.md

 `BlockTree` is a binary search tree used to manage larger blocks.
 It is unbalanced (though it may be a good idea in the future to make it a red black tree).

-## Auxiliary stuff
+## Auxiliary code

-A collection of miscelleneous helper classes.
+A collection of miscellaneous helper classes.

 ### class ChunkHeaderPool